MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-no-license-server.md

   - A licensing error occurred while the client was attempting to connect (Licensing timed out).
 Please try connecting to the remote computer again.

-  - The RDC connection appears to be stuck at "Configuring remote session".
+- The RDP connection appears to be stuck in the Configuring remote session status.

 However, you can connect to the VM normally by using an administrative session: